 Admission to the DPA program is highly selective.
 The program looks to fill new cohorts of approximately 15 students to begin in the fall of every odd year (2019, 2021, etc.).
 Students who wish to be admitted early and begin their elective course work prior to the fall of an odd year should contact the Director of the DPA program at firstname.lastname@example.org.
 To be eligible for serious consideration, applicants should provide evidence of:

 - A minimum cumulative GPA of 3.25 for all graduate work

-Prospective students must submit an application for admission to the UIS Office of Admissions for entrance to graduate studies to be eligible for consideration for the DPA Program.
-All transcripts should also be sent to the Office of Admissions.
+Prospective students must submit an application for admission to the UIS Office of Admission for entrance to graduate studies to be eligible for consideration for the DPA Program.
+All transcripts should also be sent to the Office of Admission.
 In addition, prospective students must submit a portfolio of supporting materials along with their application, including:

-- At least one sample of professional writing (policy brief, white paper, strategic plan, etc.) that was written solely by the applicant, and
+- At least one sample of professional writing (policy brief, white paper, strategic plan, etc.) that was written solely by the applicant

 Applicants are encouraged, but not required, to submit GRE scores as part of their portfolios.
 GRE scores may provide useful information about an applicant’s readiness for program course work.

 Applicants may be asked to participate in an interview with the DPA Program Committee.